 - Constantly ask their manager questions until they finish the assignment

-The first scenario often results in shoddy, inaccurate or incomplete work that does not achieve the desired objective.
+The first scenario often yields subpar, inaccurate, or incomplete work that fails to achieve the desired objective.
 The second scenario robs their manager of the time they attempted to save.

 Give Reasons Why

-Along with sharing the ‘hows,’ it is critical for managers to share why each task needs completion.
-Giving the workers the reasons for the tasks also needs to include the business’s goals.
-Psychologically, understanding these points about the assignment provides the worker a framework for their work.
-By giving the vision of the task, the manager helps the worker fully comprehend the importance of their role.
+Along with sharing the ‘hows,’ it is critical for managers to share why each task needs to be completed.
+Providing workers with the reasons behind the functions should also include the business’s goals.
+Psychologically, understanding these points about the assignment provides the worker with a framework for their work.
+By providing a clear vision of the task, the manager helps the worker fully comprehend the importance of their role.
 In the long run, workers will then better understand their value to the company, which breeds better morale.

 Managers should touch on the following when discussing the whys: